What is preterm labor?

-It is normal for women to have some uterine contractions throughout pregnancy.
-Often, a woman is unaware of these contractions, but at other times they can be painful and regular and seem much like labor.
+It’s normal for women to have some uterine contractions throughout pregnancy.
+Often, a woman is unaware of these contractions, but at other times the contractions can be painful and regular and seem much like labor.

-To differentiate normal contractions from preterm labor, your doctor may suggest monitoring your contractions.
+The further along your pregnancy is, the less complications arise.
+Contractions may be a sign of premature labor.
 Your doctor may also order a transvaginal ultrasound to see if the contractions are producing changes in your cervix that might signify the start of labor.

-To monitor your contractions at home, you rent equipment to trace your contractions.
-Sit in a restful position and place the band attached to the tocodynamometer around your abdomen.
-The machine records your contractions and the data is transmitted by telephone to a central viewing station, usually in a hospital or clinic.
+Your doctor may also recommend monitoring your contractions at home.
+They will instruct you to sit in a restful position and place the band attached to the tocodynamometer around your abdomen.
+The machine records your contractions and transmits the data to a central viewing station, usually in a hospital or clinic.

-If the machine measures four or less contractions per hour, you are probably not in labor.
+If the machine measures four or less contractions per hour, you’re probably not in labor.
 If your contractions are more frequent, your doctor performs a cervical ultrasound or pelvic exam to confirm the diagnosis of preterm labor.

-Some researchers speculate that Uterine Monitoring could be helpful in special circumstances.
+Some researchers speculate that uterine monitoring could be helpful in special circumstances.
 For example, if a woman has a history of cervical insufficiency, and has a positive fetal fibronectin test, then increasing contractions on a home monitor might signal that she is at risk of delivering soon.

-In general, however, scientific studies have shown that HUAM is not helpful.
-If your doctor recommends this treatment, ask why he or she thinks it would be beneficial in your particular case.
+In general, however, studies have shown that home monitoring devices are not consistently helpful.
+If your doctor recommends this treatment, be sure you understand why it would be beneficial in your particular case.

 You may also need to get special approval from your insurance company in order to qualify for this service.